-Singhal T et al have expressed worry that zoonotic virus and pathogen outbreaks would likely continue in the future.
-As a result, in addition to containing current pandemic, efforts should be undertaken to develop integrated strategies to avoid future illnesses of zoonotic origin.(2)
+Singhal T et al. have expressed worry that zoonotic virus and pathogen outbreaks would likely continue in the future.
+As a result, in addition to containing the current pandemic, efforts should be undertaken to develop integrated strategies to avoid future illnesses of zoonotic origin.
+(2)

 In their analysis, Ram et colleagues found that the COVID-19 epidemic exemplifies the traditional Hamletian dilemma for governments when lives and livelihoods are contending.
-In order to meet the COVID-19 difficulties, India is actively studying a number of pharmacological, biotechnology, and immunological solutions.
+To meet the COVID-19 difficulties, India is actively studying several pharmacological, biotechnology, and immunological solutions.
 (6)

-According to Jagjeet et al, inadequate awareness of disease transmission, disobedience with instructions, and pessimism due to a decreased perception of risk may put these people and others in danger, implying that proper and sufficient knowledge is essential for keeping oneself and others safe.(11)
+According to Jagjeet et al., inadequate awareness of disease transmission, disobedience with instructions, and pessimism due to a decreased perception of risk may put these people and others in danger, implying that proper and sufficient knowledge is essential for keeping oneself and others safe.
+(11)

-Narain J P et al proposed four strategies to avoid future pandemics.
+Narain JP et al. proposed four strategies to avoid future pandemics.
 Invest first in public health, then in preparation and reaction capacity at all times, and third in unleashing the great potential of institutional arrangements and individual specialists.
-Fourth, in order to achieve self-sufficiency in diagnostics and therapeutics, Finally, scientific and evidence-based policymaking should be followed.(12)
+Fourth, to achieve self-sufficiency in diagnostics and therapeutics, Finally, scientific and evidence-based policymaking should be followed.
+(12)

-Monika et al proposed in their study's conclusion that social distance, attempting to avoid or rescinding events, and using face masks and sanitizers should be the norm until the virus is eradicated.
-Because the economy is currently paralleling human social behaviour, the responsibility for restoring economic activity does not fall solely on the government.(18)
+Monika et al. proposed in their study's conclusion that social distance, attempting to avoid or rescinding events and using face masks and sanitizers should be the norm until the virus is eradicated.
+Because the economy is currently paralleling human social behavior, the responsibility for restoring economic activity does not fall solely on the government.
+(18)

-According to Dhama et al, while vaccines are an efficient method to the COVID-19 pandemic, developing vaccinations is just half of the issue.
+According to Dharma et al., while vaccines are an efficient method to the COVID-19 pandemic, developing vaccinations is just half of the issue.
 Vaccine approval must also be universal.
-This acceptance necessitates more than merely making secure and reliable immunizations.
-It is a complicated social enterprise that involves extensive involvement around the human aspect and
+This acceptance necessitates more than merely making certain and reliable immunizations.
+It is a complicated social enterprise that involves extensive involvement around the human aspect and the efforts of US politicians, national, state, and regional public health officials, philanthropic donors, corporate and civic groups, research groups, and unconventional partnerships.
+(21)